 It’s weird what you remember.
 Of course I can still remember where I was when I heard the news of John F. Kennedy’s assassination, the shooting of President Reagan, the Challenger and Columbia Space Shuttle accidents, and of course 9-11.
 I also remember where I was and even what day of the week it was when I heard on the car radio that Jimi Hendrix was dead.

 It was a bit of sad news to read that Jon Lord, the keyboard player of Deep Purple, passed away from pancreatic cancer, less than one month ago.
 The same affliction took the life of my dear wife, Lou Anne, five years ago.

-I can tell you that people who say music cannot incite people to commit violence are wrong.
+I can tell you from personal experience that people who say music cannot incite people to commit violence are wrong.
 I was just about ready to kill someone that day.
+Or at least I felt that way.
 After a discussion with the crew chief, I handled it the next day.
 He told me, “You have age-seniority on the crew.
 Do what you think is best.”
 My plan was premeditated.

 As we rode to State College again the next day, the same guy got a cassette out of his shirt pocket.
 I said, “Let me see that for a second.”
 Another Korn cassette.
 Not today.
 Seventy miles an hour on PA.
 Rt.
 220, nearing Jersey Shore, I heaved it right out the open window.
 Despite the fact that littering is one of my pet peeves.
 “We’re not listenin’ to that f***** s*** today, boys.
 Or any other day when I’m around.
 Is that clear?”